In this lesson

 Worksheet

-These aren't graded.
-Try one approach per question; the goal is fluency.
+Try these to put the idea into practice.
+Work one approach per question; the goal is fluency.

 Which ratio is equivalent to 3 : 5?